kon-pap/Parallel_Programming_Project_Docs/README.md

 ensures that no new tasks are created when the depth is more than 8.
 The number 8 was decided by trial and error.
 Finally we used `#pragma omp simd reduction(+:dist)` to vectorize the `for` loop in the function `distance_squared(Point&, Point&)` to gain a better speedup.

+### MPI
+Our approach involves having one process work as a `main` process and rest of the 15 processes will be `worker` processes. `main` process is responsible for allocating work to each worker process and then printing the result. `main` process will first read the input `seed`, `dim` and `num_points`.
+These are then broadcasted to each of the worker process.
+Using the `num_points` and `size` the amount of work each `worker` can do is decided as the `chunk_size`.
+The main process then calculates the `start` and `end` pointer that defines the portion of data each `worker` can work on.
+Each worker receives these `start` and `end` pointers from the `main` process and then builds a subtree of `points`.
+Each worker will find a local nearest neighbor for each query.
+`MPI_Reduce` is then used to find the nearnest neigbor with minimum distance across all workers for each query.